WorldFishCenter/rappseq/site/content/_index.md

     - images/kid-square.png
   content: |

-    AquaPath is an Rapid Identification System for Aquaculture Pathogens.
+    AquaPath is a cloud based tool for rapid identification of aquaculture pathogens.

-    Traditional methods are slow, expensive, and do not have enough resolution to precisely know what's killing the animals in your farm.
+    Traditional methods are slow, expensive, and do not have enough resolution to precisely know what's killing the animals in your aquaculture farm.
+It can be hard to know the best way forward.

-    Coupled with the lab-in-a-backpack, AquaPath will help you to identify exactly what's the pathogen that's killing your animals so you can make decisions.
+    Coupled with the lab-in-a-backpack, AquaPath will help you identify aquaculture pathogens so you can make better decisions to protect your animals and your people.
   features:
-    - icon: fas fa-stroopwafel
+    - icon: fas fa-bacteria
+      url: /disease-management#identification
       content: |
-        #### Cheaper and faster

-        AquaPath is faster than traditional diagnostic methods (e.g. molecular, phenotyping, serology) at a fraction of the cost.
+        #### Know your pathogen

+        AquaPath can help you identify bacterial pathogens.
+Both at the species level and using MLST sequences.
-    - icon:
+    - icon: fas fa-medkit
+      url: /disease-management#treatment
       content: |
-        #### Better managent and treatment

-        AquaPath's high resolution allows you to identify the most effective course of action.
+        #### Treat your animals

+        Use data to guide antibiotic treatments.
+Prevent antibiotic overuse and reduce the risk of resistance.
-    - icon:
+    - icon: fas fa-shield-virus
+      url: /disease-management#prevent
       content: |
-        #### Prevent future outbreaks
+        #### Prevent future disease

-        Vaccines and
+        Learn the best preventive measures and support the development of locally produced autogenous vaccines.
-    - icon:
+    - icon: fas fa-procedures
+      url: /disease-management#human-safety
       content: |
+        #### Human safety

+        Detect and eliminate the risk of zoonotic and food-borne diseases before it reaches consumers.
+    # - icon: fas fa-stroopwafel
+    #   content: |
+    #     #### Cheaper and faster

+    #     AquaPath is faster than traditional diagnostic methods (e.g. molecular, phenotyping, serology) at a fraction of the cost.
+    # - icon:
+    #   content: |
+    #     #### Better managent and treatment

+    #     AquaPath's high resolution allows you to identify the most effective course of action.
+    # - icon:
+    #   content: |
+    #     #### Prevent future outbreaks

+    #     Vaccines and
+    # - icon:
+    #   content: |
-        #### Easy to use
+    #     #### Easy to use

-        Text about how east to use and identify conmpared to other approaches
+    #     Text about how east to use and identify conmpared to other approaches
 steps:
   heading: AquaPath's pipeline
   content: |